When traveling the world there is actually one thing that always makes me angry and sad – irresponsible travelers.

 - Buy a reusable water bottle and fill it up with water at water dispensers

-These are just a few examples above, but by doing all these small things you’re helping the world a lot.
+These are just a few examples above, but by doing all these small things you’re helping our planet a lot.

 Don’t Support Beggars with Money